renard/papersave/README.md

   scanners).
 * Secret can be split into several shares using [Shamir Shared Secret](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
-* Only use standard a tool-chain to restore data: gpg, gzip, base64 (except if Shamir shared secret is used).
+* Only uses standard tool-chains to restore data: gpg, gzip, base64 (except if Shamir shared secret is used).
 * Uses SHA256 checksums and CRC32 for data integrity.